 The California Department of Public Health released data describing pregnancy-related deaths in California by race.
 Pregnancy-related deaths are defined as deaths while pregnant or within the year after the end of pregnancy or birth.
 This includes all causes related to or magnified by a pregnancy regardless of the outcome.
 Figure 1 displays the pregnancy-related mortality ratio by Race/Ethnicity in California from 2008-2016.
-From 2014 to 2016, Black birthing people in California were six times more likely to die from pregnancy-related complications than White birthing people, a difference of 56.2 vs. 9.4 pregnancy-related deaths per 100,000, respectively.2 This rate has increased from 43.3 per 100,000 for Black birthing people for the period between 2011-2013 to 45.3 per 100,000 for Black birthing people.
-This increase indicates that pregnancy-related deaths, birthing, and post-natal factors significantly impact Black birthing people at a higher rate compared to their White counterparts.
+From 2014 to 2016, Black birthing people in California were 6 times more likely to die from pregnancy-related complications than White birthing people, a difference of 56.2 vs. 9.4 pregnancy-related deaths per 100,000, respectively.2 This rate has increased for Black birthing people since the 2011-2013 time period (45.3 per 100,000).
+This increase indicates that pregnancy-related deaths, birthing, and post-natal factors significantly impact Black birthing people at a higher rate compared to their White counterpart.